Aspects of Cubical Higher Category Theory

-Cubical strict $(\infty,m)$-categories are just cubical strict $\infty$-categories such that all $k$-cells for $k>m$ are $\circ^{k}_{i}$-isomorphisms for $1\leq i\leq k$.
+In this section we use the characterization of Lucas \cite{lucas} for cubical strict $\infty$-groupoids with connections.
+Thus cubical strict $\infty$-groupoids are just cubical strict $\infty$-categories with connections such that all $n$-cells for $n>0$ are $\circ^{n}_{j}$-isomorphisms for $1\leq j\leq n$.
 The studies of cubical strict structures using inverses has been done in \cite{bro2,bro1,bro-hig2,bro-hig1,bro-spen,dakin,lucas,salleh}, especially for the scope to generalize many known results involving low dimensional groupoids and algebraic topology.
 For example generalization of cubical strict fundamental groupoid to higher dimensions has been undertaken in \cite{bro-hig2,bro-hig3} in order to obtain higher version of Van Kampen type Theorem.

-In this article we use cubical strict $(\infty,m)$-categories as an underlying part of the structure of the \textit{cubical $(\infty,m)$-categorical stretchings} (see \ref{isostretchings}) which are the adapted stretchings to weakened cubical strict $(\infty,m)$-categories.
-Thus they are an important step for our approach of cubical weak $\infty$-categories.
+In this article we use cubical strict $\infty$-groupoids as an underlying part of the structure of the \textit{cubical $(\infty,0)$-groupoidal stretchings} (see \ref{isostretchings}) which are the adapted stretchings to weakened cubical strict $\infty$-groupoids.
+Thus they are an important step for our approach of cubical weak $\infty$-groupoids.